Landline number: how do I find it in 2019?

 - Cold callers, telemarketing and silent calls to your landline still plague many of us on a regular basis.
 To help get around the problem of unwanted calls, you need to know your landline number to subscribe to the Telephone Preference Service.
 TPS is a free register of residential landline phone numbers to which it is illegal to make unsolicited sales and marketing calls.

-Call us free today to compare prices and get the cheapest deal!
+Call us free or enter your postcode below to compare & get the cheapest deal!

 I want to get rid of my landline